Company Details

 Company Address

-Joseph John Pyne (b.
-1829).
-In Slater's directory of 1863 he is described as a pharmaceutical and dispensing chemist and manufacturer and importer of photographic apparatus, the 1859 Photographic News has an advertisement by Pyne.
+In Slater's directory of 1863 Pyne is described as a pharmaceutical and dispensing chemist and manufacturer and importer of photographic apparatus.
 Pyne took over the business and premises of George Danson in the mid 1850s, around 1868 the business passed to Robert Hampson.

 Further Information: